loomnetwork/loom-sdk-documentation/docs/transfer-gateway.md

 }
 ```

-When you're happy with your contracts you can deploy them with Truffle to Ethereum and the DAppChain.
+When you're happy with your contracts you can deploy them with Truffle to Ethereum and the DAppChain,
+you may want to take a look at [loom-truffle-doc].

 ## Mapping Mainnet contracts to DAppChain contracts